syncfusion-content/extension-docs/Extension/SpreadsheetEditor-SDK-Extension/Visual-Studio-Code/code-snippet.md

 # Add Syncfusion® Spreadsheet Editor SDK component in VS Code

-The Syncfusion® Spreadsheet Editor SDK code snippet utility for Visual Studio Code includes snippets for inserting a Syncfusion® Spreadsheet Editor SDK component with various features into the Spreadsheet Editor SDK Application's Razor code editor.
+The Syncfusion® Spreadsheet Editor SDK code snippet utility for Visual Studio Code includes snippets for inserting a Syncfusion® Spreadsheet Editor SDK component with various features into the Blazor Application's Razor code editor.

 ## Add a Syncfusion® Spreadsheet Editor SDK component in the Spreadsheet Editor SDK application